nopnop2002/esp-idf-DFPlayerMini/README.md

 # Software requirements
 ESP-IDF V4.4/V5.x.
 ESP-IDF V5.0 is required when using ESP32C2.
-ESP-IDF V5.1 is required when using ESP32C6.
+ESP-IDF V5.1 is required when using ESP32C6 and ESP32H2.

 # Hardware requirements
 DFPlayer - A Mini MP3 Player For Arduino https://www.dfrobot.com/index.php?route=product/product&product_id=1121